 As a qualified and experienced online therapist, I’ve had the privilege of working with people from all over the world.

 I offer online therapy on a few different platforms, including FaceTime, VSee and Zoom.
-I also work with clients over the phone.

 Online therapy v. face to face